c0yote/experiment-fft-in-the-browser/README.md

 ## Notes

-This is an weekend experiment; not production code.
+This is a weekend experiment; not production code.
 I offer no guarantees on anything.

 `/fft-in-the-browser` is a typescript react app with a component that manages the lifecycle of an audio file's fft analysis and rendering.